How do I enter my product’s cost/price/markup?

 Costs in inFlow reflect what you’ve paid for an item (including shipping fees and any other tariffs etc).
 These will be updated based on your purchase orders and used to calculate profit.

-- Click into the Cost field in the Pricing and Cost section of your product record.
+- Click into the Cost field in the Cost and Price section of your product record (or Pricing & Cost if you are using Web).

 - Enter the cost.